JonathanCasey/grand_trade_auto/docs/usage.md

 HTML instructions indicated by that tag.
 This is really a difference in how the browser may choose to display this, as viewing the source (not inspection in Chrome) will show the `lt;`.

+Unit tests will generate temporary copies of the jinja2 templates so that fastapi elements can be factored out.
+These are done on a pytest session basis, so they will be created in the `/tests/unit/web/frontend/templates` dir with a `tmp_sanitized__` prefix at the start of running a test session and will be deleted when those tests are complete.
+If these files do remain for any reason, it is fine and perhaps preferable to manually delete them.